FarhanaAntora/Web_Automation_OrangeHRM/README.md

 2. Set up an automation testing framework such as Selenium.
 3. Install JDK Version 11 or later.
 4. Install an Integrated Development Environment (IDE) such as Intelij or Eclipse.

-## Maven Project
-To manage dependencies and build processes smoothly, create a Maven project and implement automation.

-Steps to create Maven Project:
-1. Download and install Maven from the Apache Maven website (https://maven.apache.org/download.cgi).
+5. Download and install Maven.
-2. Create a new Maven project.
-3. Add necessary dependencies to the project's 'pom.xml' file.

 ## Getting Started
-1. Clone the repository to a loacl machine using following command:
+1. Clone this repository

    `git clone https://github.com/FarhanaAntora/Web_Automation_OrangeHRM`

-2. Set up the automation environment.
+2. Import the project in the IDE like InteliJ IDEA, Eclipse
+3. Add necessary dependencies
-3. Write or modify test script and customize test data if needed.
+4. Write or modify test script and customize test data if needed
-4. Excecute the test script using TestNG
+5. Excecute the test script using TestNG

 ## Extent Report